 - The changes were completely retrospective.

-- The number of unlawful sexual acts needed to trigger the section was reduced from 3 to 2.
+- The number of unlawful sexual acts needed to trigger the section was reduced from three to two.

 The offence of Persistent Child Sexual Abuse used to carry a maximum penalty of 25 years imprisonment.